Semantics and the popover attribute: which role to use when?

 With the new popover attribute in HTML, we can put elements in the top layer and allow them to disappear with ‘light dismiss’.
-This attribute adds behaviour, not semantics: you're supposed to add your own when it makes sense.
-In this post, we'll look at different semantics that could make sense for your popover-behaved elements.
+This attribute adds behaviour, not semantics: you're supposed to add your own role when it makes sense.
+In this post, we'll look at different roles that could make sense for your popover-behaved elements.

 Semantics?